 By 2022, Total will operate two 18,600-m³ LNG bunkering vessels in Rotterdam and Marseille and share the use of a third bunker vessel in Singapore.

-In February 2021, the Company also received a license from the Maritime & Port Authority of Singapore (MPA) to supply LNG in the Port of Singapore from 2022.
+In February 2021, the company also received a licence from the Maritime & Port Authority of Singapore (MPA) to supply LNG in the Port of Singapore from 2022.